Home

 The strategy of the Fund is to invest in a globally diversified portfolio of best-in-class, next generation real estate and infrastructure companies that are listed in developed markets.
 These companies are likely to benefit from the digitalisation of economies, changing the way we work, live and play.

-The Investment Manager maintains a positive outlook on the digital infrastructure sector, primarily due to the strong performance of underlying portfolio assets.
-Economic uncertainty caused by US tariffs highlights the benefits of running a diversified digital infrastructure portfolio.
+Overall, the Fund Manager maintains a positive outlook on the digital infrastructure sector, primarily due to the strong performance of underlying portfolio assets.
 As such, the digital infrastructure sector remains a key investment area for any investors seeking long-term returns.

 *MSCI World IMI Core Real Estate IMI GBP

-**Defined as the calendar month, as opposed to the valuation month
+**Defined as calendar month, as opposed to the valuation month

 Read the factsheet here